ELynx/zoom-fx-modding/howto/README.md

 Download .ips for effect you want from [Releases](https://github.com/ELynx/zoom-fx-modding/releases) page.

+Have notepad software ready.
+Built-in notepad should work.

 # Section 2 - make customized firmware
-## Make a backup of LINESEL.ZDL
+## Make copy / copies of LINESEL.ZDL for modification
+Do this step for each .ips file you want to use.

-Lunar IPS modifies files in-place, make a backup first time you do this.
+Lunar IPS modifies files in-place, make a source file for it.
+Remember to always start from unmodified LINESEL.ZDL, not version that was already patched.

 * Start from `Z:\FOO`
 * Navigate to `Z:\FOO\files\effects`
 * Find `LINESEL.ZDL`
-* Make a copy of it, to folder outside of `effects`.
+* Make a copy of it, and name it appropriately:

-If you ever lose this backup, don't panic.
-You can restore LineSel on FX unit by just flashing official firmware.
-Backing it up is a convenience only.
+  * RainSel - `RAINSEL.ZDL`
+  * RTFM - `RTFM.ZDL`

-## Modify LINESEL.ZDL
+## Modify copied ZDL
-If you are doing this not for the first time, remember to replace file in `Z:\FOO\files\effects` with a backup.
+Do this step for each .ips file you want to use.
+For `FOO.ips` I assume prepared copy of `FOO.ZDL` from step above.

 * Run Lunar IPS
 * Choose `Apply IPS Patch`
 * Choose the downloaded .ips file
 * When prompted to choose file to patch
   * Change filter from `Most Common ROM Files` to `All Files (*.*)`
-  * Choose `Z:\FOO\files\effects\LINESEL.ZDL`
+  * Choose `Z:\FOO\files\effects\FOO.ZDL`
 * Tool will report with `Patching Complete!`.
 Click OK to close it.

-If you want, you can also backup patched file, in case you need to swap between original and modded and don't want to apply IPS again.
+## Modify known FX list
+Version 1.1.1 of Zoom Effect Manager was not designed with custom FX in mind, and have prepared list of effects.
+This step will append that list to make new FX selectable.

+* Navigate to `Z:\FOO\files`
+* Open effects_settings.csv with Notepad
+* Scroll to the bottom.
+Disable line wrap if that makes it easier to orient
+* Add following lines at the bottom:

+RainSel

+`XXX;RailSel;RAINSEL.ZDL;;MS-50G;MS-60B;MS-70CDR;G1on;B1on;Rain Sel EN;Rain Sel RU;FLTR;0x02;1.01`

+RTFM

+`XXX;RTFM;RTFM.ZDL;;MS-50G;MS-60B;MS-70CDR;G1on;B1on;R.T.F.M.
+EN;R.T.F.M.
+RU;FLTR;0x02;1.00`

+* Replace XXX with appropriate number(s) to continue indexing.
+For me these were 235 and 236 for both FX.

 # Section 3 - prepare and flash custom firmware
 Firmware is created with Zoom Firmware Manager.
 Launch it's executable from `Z:\FOO` folder, and follow the instructions for it.

 In simple terms, select your FX unit type, select effects you would like.

-Make sure LINESEL.ZDL is included, this is the modded FX now.
+Make sure modded FX you want are included.

 Warning: steps below are steps to actually flash a firmware to your unit.
 Observe all manufacturer's recommendations for firmware update, all instructions from Zoom Effect Manager.
 Make sure to not to break USB connection, lose power, etc. Process takes about 5 minutes to complete.
 Have some patience and refrain from (un)plugging MIDI and USB devices.
 In my experience, these are the only steps you have to be actively careful about.